casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 **Main events**

 All the events other than `DeployAccepted` and `FinalitySignature` fall under this type.
 Those are ApiVersion, BlockAdded, DeployProcessed, DeployExpired, Fault, Step, and Shutdown events.

-The default configuration of the Casper node provides event streaming via the port specified as the `event_stream_server.address` in the node's *config.toml*, which is by default `9999` for nodes on [Testnet](https://testnet.cspr.live/tools/peers) and [Mainnet](https://cspr.live/tools/peers).
-You can watch the event stream details on the Casper platform using a simple Curl call.

 ### How to monitor the event stream?
 You can start watching the event stream details using a simple Curl call as in the below format: